egemenberk/PriceGetter/README.md

 # What is this?
+This is my simple and humble hobby project.
+I wanted to build a PC with my friend, for that purpose we prepared a list of items, but the problem was we did not have, enough time to monitor prices of the items one by one, we also did not want to download and register to each e-commerce site's app, so this project was born.

 This repository holds the scripts that are used of keeping track of the items from various Turkish e-commerce websites via telegram bot or command line tool.